 2nd Stop at Georges Resort for Lunch

-At around 1:00 pm we arrived at a small town, and our driver stopped at Georges Resort for lunch.
-This restaurant was serving both buffets, as well as, cook to order items such as their traditional Nyama Choma – grilled meat and Mukimo.
+At around 1:00 pm, we arrived at a small town, and our driver stopped at Georges Resort for lunch.
+This restaurant served buffets and cook-to-order items such as their traditional Nyama Choma – grilled meat and Mukimo.

-After an exciting game drive and a long bumpy ride I definitely deserved something special lunch from Kenyan traditional menu.
-Had freshly grilled Lamb called Nyama Choma and Mukimo make with potatoes, fresh spinach, soft maize and chopped spring onions(photo on the left)
+After an exciting game drive and a long bumpy ride, I definitely deserved something special lunch from the traditional Kenyan menu.
+I had freshly grilled Lamb called Nyama Choma and Mukimo made with potatoes, fresh spinach, soft maize, and chopped spring onions(photo on the left)

 Quick Stop at Lake Naivasha

-After 6 hours of driving from Masai Mara, we arrived at the beautiful freshwater Lake Naivasha which is part of the Great Rift Valley.
-Taking a boat ride on the lake is something you should not miss not just because of its stunning beauty but also for a great photo opportunity.
+After 6 hours of driving from Masai Mara, we arrived at the beautiful freshwater Lake Naivasha, part of the Great Rift Valley.
+Taking a boat ride on the lake is something you should not miss, not just because of its stunning beauty but also for a great photo opportunity.

-After enjoying the boat ride in Lake Naivasha we were back on the road.
-While driving through the valley I enjoyed watching the roadside actions like local people wearing their traditional dress engaged in their daily activities and small rural markets we passed by all were so fascinating.
+After enjoying the boat ride in Lake Naivasha, we were back on the road.
+While driving through the valley, I enjoyed watching the roadside actions, like local people wearing traditional dress engaged in their daily activities.
+The small rural markets we passed by were so fascinating.

 Final Destination Lanet Matfam Resort

-Finally at late afternoon after about 6+ hours of driving, we arrived at Lanet Matfam Resort in Nakuru where I stayed one night.
+Finally, in the late afternoon, after about 6+ hours of driving, we arrived at Lanet Matfam Resort in Nakuru, where I stayed one night.
 Lanet Matfam Resort, Lanet – Ndudori Road, Opposite Nakuru Barracks, Nakuru.

 Have you been to Nakuru, Kenya?
-Any additional tips to share?
+Any cool tips to share?